Sanjana-Devi-67/NestCoin-Blockchain/README.md

-# Title: PayNest – Blockchain & AI Driven Business Finance for SME’s
+# PayNest – Blockchain & AI Driven Business Finance for SME’s
 # Description
 Developed PayNest, a decentralized financial ecosystem integrating blockchain and AI to empower SMEs with smart lending, seamless crypto transactions, and AI-powered financial insights.
 The platform features